National Night Out (NNO),

-The City of Charlotte has supported NNO events for more than 25 years.
+The City of Charlotte has supported National Night Out for over 25 years.
+This year there are more than 70 events happening throughout Charlotte-Mecklenburg.
 During that time, neighborhoods have organized activities such as block parties, cookouts, porch sit-ins and ice cream socials to demonstrate their support of “no tolerance” for crime.
 Charlotte-Mecklenburg Police Department’s (CMPD) is committed to having a presence at each NNO event registered with the City.

 - Check with your homeowners association or property manager.